SEKOIA-IO/documentation/_shared_content/automate/library/mattermost.md

 [Mattermost](https://mattermost.com/) is a secure, open and flexible collaboration platform.

-## Modules
+This module allows you to:

-- Post SEKOIA.IO alert: this module allows the analysts to receive notification in Mattermost when a new alert is raised.
+- [Post SEKOIA.IO alert](#post-sekoia.oi-alert): this module allows the analysts to receive notification in Mattermost when a new alert is raised.

-- Post message: additional information can be rooted on a specific channel with detailed context.
+- [Post message](#post-email): additional information can be rooted on a specific channel with detailed context.

 ## Configuration